travis-ci/docs-travis-ci-com/user/using-workspaces.md

 For this reason, we recommend using workspaces when you use [build stages](/user/build-stages).

-Roughly speaking, you create a workspace in one stage, then use it in subsequent stages.
+> Note that it is best to create a workspace in one stage and then use it in subsequent stages.

 ## Configuration